tanya-jp/LinearAlgebra/README.md

 # LinearAlgebra
-This repository contains four mini projects covering the important topics in Linear Algebra.
+This repository contains four mini-projects covering the important topics in Linear Algebra.

 ## Coordinate System
 In this mini-project, the aim is to solve a `coordinate system` using `augmented matrix`.
 The steps of solving the given system are listed in the following: